milksnake88/MS-AI-Shcool/README.md

-# 📘 Project1: AI Storybook Assistant — Backend (2025/11/11~2025/11/20)
+# 📘 Project1: AI Storybook Mate — Backend
+2025/11/11~2025/11/20

 **Input:** A photo of a real children’s storybook page
-**Output:** AI-generated prompt · SDXL illustration · Object detection Game
+**Output:** AI-generated chatting & QnA · SDXL illustration · Object detection Game

 > This backend service turns a storybook page into an **AI-generated illustration and structured scene understanding** using OCR, LLM, Stable Diffusion XL, and Object detection.